m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 - **GoTest**: For unit testing of Golang code.
 - **Kubebuilder Test Framework and EnvTest**: For creating and executing integration tests that interact with the Kubernetes API.
 - **Ginkgo and Gomega**: For writing and executing unit tests with a BDD-style syntax and assertions.
-- **Kubebuilder Test Framework and EnvTest**: For creating and executing integration tests that interact with the Kubernetes API.
-- **K3d**: For creating short-living and lightweight Kubernetes clustes running within a Docker context.
+- **k3d**: For creating short-living and lightweight Kubernetes clusters running within a Docker context.
 - **Helm**: For deploying and managing test clusters and environments for end-to-end testing.
-- **K6:**: For performance and stress testing
+- **k6:**: For performance and stress testing

 |Framework|Unit Testing|Integration Testing|End-to-End Testing|
 |--|--|--|--|